ulama-tech/skill-codex/patterns.md

 ### Default Model

 The default model is `gpt-5.2-codex`.
-For complex tasks, use multi-agent commands instead of switching models.
+For complex tasks, use multi-agent commands instead of switching models (see Pattern 1 for why this works).

 ### Examples